COMPENSATION: $25/hr. – $30+hr.

 - Maintain customer service satisfaction with Members, vendors and lender.

-- Minimum daily requirements – Complete 20 to 25 reviews a day, based on duty assignments.
+- Rehab minimum daily requirements – Complete 20 to 25 reviews a day, based on duty assignments.
 This includes property inspections, evaluations and bid review, clearing lender conditions, approving final rehab budget, project approvals, change order requests, and other assigned duties.
 Management may change the requirements at its sole discretion.

 - Five years or more in field experience as it relates to residential or commercial construction, maintenance and inspection services (i.e. builder, general contractor, residential property inspector, architect, structural engineer, insurance adjuster, safety and code specialists, etc.).